Delhi College of Arts and Commerce: Ranking

 In 2020, Delhi College of Arts and Commerce was ranked 26th among commerce colleges and 31st among arts colleges in India by India Today.

 In 2024, the college was ranked 97th amongst the top 100 colleges list released by the NIRF (National Institutional Ranking Framework).

 Admission

 The centralized application form for Delhi University is required and then respective cut-offs for the different courses which are offered by the college have to be met.

 Student life

-The college hosts an annual cultural fest called Ambrosia (Now Udghosh).
+The college hosts an annual cultural fest called Ambrosia (Now Panghat).
 The various other departments and societies of the college host their fests with pomp and show.
 There is a Paying Guest area for students from outstation at the back side of college and further more they can stay up in flats in Satya Niketan.
 The college holds a good record of scholars and also the societies have already made their name in the competitions with at central level.